web2solutions/voodux/docs/README.md

 ## Summary

-The proposal is about to cover the common lacks and mistakes in modern web applications development by heavly opinionating on how to define a strong foundation for most common types of web based softwares which relies mostly in `V-*` libraries and frameworks like `Vue` and `React`.
+The VooduX's proposal is to cover the common lacks and mistakes in modern web applications development.
+It heavly opinionate on how to define a strong foundation for most common types of web softwares which relies mostly in `V-*` like libraries and frameworks such as `Vue` and `React`.

 It provides a underlying architecture offering resources like:

 - Generic `Data Schema` and `Data Model` driven design.
 Use the Mongoose implementation to define models.
 Same model can both run on client and server.
 - A proxy like `Data Entity API` supporting different data transports
-- Complete boilerplate for software testing.
-- Complete boilerplate for software documentation.
 - Enforced Entity Relatioship and Data Entities design
 - Application session
 - Realtime Data Sync